 - Arrive half an hour before the park opens.
 Instead of arriving right at the posted opening time, allow for plenty of time to get through the entrance plaza, park the car, apply sunscreen, buy your tickets, and get up to the front gate.
 Arrive early and you’ll be right up front when the gates open!

 - Provide contact information for your children.
 Put your emergency contact information on a wristband or sticker on your child in case he or she wanders off to explore.
-You should also point out our team members in blue and visit the Lost Parents center if you get separated.
+You should also point out our team members and visit Guest Relations if you get separated.

 - Visit by yourself.
 If you can’t find anyone to come with you, make the most of your alone time at the park.
 When you come solo, you can plan the day at your own pace.
 You decide what to ride and when to eat, and you won’t have to wait for others to catch up.
 You may also be able to fill in empty seats left by odd-numbered groups.